MecuSorin/FSharp.Parser/readme.md

 - Plan in the future to add proper documentation.
 - To add support for "replace" in text.

-#### Note to self
-Layered configuration parsing (applying rules that are parsed for multiple config files), even if is out of the scope of a parser - a middle ground can be found.

 ## Samples

 ```fsharp